 - Mail from a government agency, such as Medicaid, dated within the last 60 days

-- A utility bill, such as a phone or electric bill, dated within the last 60 days
+- A bill, such as a phone or electric bill, dated within the last 60 days

-Heartland Hope cannot accept handwritten letters as proof of identification or address.
+Heartland Hope Mission cannot accept handwritten letters or photocopied documents as proof of identification or address.
 Please come prepared to sign a statement of monthly income.